Under sea and over land, the Paris Paralympics flame is beginning an exceptional journey | TSN

 The man behind the idea was Ludwig Guttmann, a Jewish neurosurgeon who fled Nazi Germany and worked at Britain’s Stoke Mandeville hospital.
 At the time, suffering a spinal injury was considered a death sentence, and patients were discouraged from moving.
 Guttmann made the patients sit up and work muscles, and hit upon competition as way to keep them motivated.

-The President of the Paris 2024 organizing committee Tony Estanguet said that two weeks after closing the Olympics, the French capital was “proud and excited” to host the 17th edition - the first ever for France.
+The President of the Paris 2024 organizing committee Tony Estanguet said that two weeks after closing the Olympics, the French capital was “proud and excited” to host the 17th edition of the Summer Paralympics, the first ever for France.

 We are "ready to make it unique and memorable for France and the whole world,” Estanguet said.